 If you’re a higher rate taxpayer, you can claim the difference between the higher rate of tax and the basic rate on the total value of your donation, which you can keep or pass on to charity.
 Just indicate how much you’ve donated when completing your tax self-assessment form.

-If you have any questions on Gift Aid or you forgot to add Gift Aid to your donation, please contact our Supporter Care Team on 0300 330 5580 or firstname.lastname@example.org.
+If you have any questions on Gift Aid or you forgot to add Gift Aid to your donation, please contact our Supporter Care Team or call us on 0300 330 5580.